LoRA-Mixer: Coordinate Modular LoRA Experts Through Serial Attention Routing: Related Work.

 \textbf{Mixture of Experts} In recent years, the mixture of experts (MoE) architecture has attracted much attention as a promising LLM expansion paradigm.
 By selectively activating a subset of expert modules for each input, MoE allows the model to scale capacity without linearly increasing the amount of computation.
-As a result, more and more large models have adopted MoE, including GLaM\cite{du2022glamefficientscalinglanguage}, Switch Transformers\cite{fedus2022switchtransformersscalingtrillion}, and the recent DeepSeek series\cite{deepseekai2025deepseekv3technicalreport, deepseekai2025deepseekr1incentivizingreasoningcapability}.
+As a result, more and more large models have adopted MoE, including GLaM\cite{du2022glamefficientscalinglanguage}, Switch Transformers\cite{fedus2022switchtransformersscalingtrillion,cite6,cite7,cite8,cite9}, and the recent DeepSeek series\cite{deepseekai2025deepseekv3technicalreport, deepseekai2025deepseekr1incentivizingreasoningcapability}.
 These advances indicate that MoE is becoming a mainstream architectural trend in the development of next-generation base models.
 Among them, GLaM\cite{du2022glamefficientscalinglanguage} and Switch Transformer\cite{fedus2022switchtransformersscalingtrillion} build a mixture of experts (MoE) model in the FFN module, and use a sparse activation mixed expert architecture to expand the model capacity and achieve better performance.
 LLaVA-MoLE\cite{chen2024llavamolesparsemixturelora} uses a top-1 strategy to route tokens to domain-specific expert models, thereby alleviating data conflicts and achieving continuous performance improvements over the ordinary LoRA baseline.
 LoRAMoE\cite{dou2024loramoealleviateworldknowledge} uses routers to integrate LoRA experts while retaining general knowledge.
 HMoRA\cite{liao2025hmora} combines the layered fine-tuning methods of MoE and LoRA, and gradually switches the routing strategy as the number of layers increases.
 MoLA\cite{gao2024higher} assigns different numbers of experts at different levels, proving that deeper layers often require more experts.
-In our method, we use mixed LoRA experts in the projection layer and optimize the load loss.
-LoRA-Mixer is a more fine-grained MoE construction method that is independent of the architecture and can simultaneously maintain expert expertise, computational sparsity, and routing adaptability.
-In addition, LoRA-Mixer can reuse existing LoRA modules and only requires very little data to train routing.
-While saving computing resources, it achieves the expansion of model capacity and the improvement of generalization ability.
+Notably, we only utilize hybrid LoRA experts in the core projection layer, resulting in extremely high parameter efficiency.
+By applying RSL to LoRA-Mixer, we can efficiently reuse LoRA modules and require minimal training data, saving computational resources while expanding model capacity and improving generalization.

-\section{Method}
+\section{Method.}